owncloud/docs-client-ios-app/docs/new-version-branch.md

 Only merge close before the product tag gets released.

 When this PR is merged, the dropped branch can be archived.
-For more details see the `Create a New Version Branch` section in the README.md of the respective docs-xxx repo repo.
+For more details see the `Create a New Version Branch` section in the README.md of the respective docs-xxx repo.

 The `latest` pointer on the web will be set automatically when the tag in the product repo is set.